4 Things To Consider When Creating Your Photography Portfolio Website

 1. Selecting and showcasing your best work

 I'm sure it goes without saying that you should only showcase your very best work on your portfolio website.
 And one way to showcase your best work is to organize your images into galleries or collections based on themes or types of pictures.
-For example, I have collections of close-up shots, street photography without people, documenting events, etc.
+For example, I have collections of close-up shots, street photography without people, documenting events, etc. You can check them out on my portfolio website.

 Yet selecting your very best work for these collections can be tricky!
 The number of likes a photograph gets on Instagram or whether your mum loves it is not a measure of whether it's portfolio-worthy.
 Of course, this is very subjective...
 I recommend asking yourself these questions: Would I enter a competition with this?
 Would I print it and fame it?
 Would I feel happy gifting it to someone?
 If someone asked me for an interview or a feature would this be one of the photos I'd want to represent me?